sakshi-chavan/JavaScriptmas-2024/Day 8 - Seasonal Hangman/README.md

 <p>*** Stretch Goals ***
 <ul>
-    <li>Disable the letter button once a letter has been used.
+    <li>Disable the letter button once a letter has been used.</li>
     <li>Add a "New Game" button that appears at the end of a game and resets the app.
-(You will need to create an array of words to guess)
+(You will need to create an array of words to guess)</li>
 </ul>
 </p>